Reviewable/Reviewable/docs/repositories.md

           action: 'modified',  // one of 'added', 'modified', 'removed', or 'renamed' (without changes)
           obsolete: false,
           reverted: false,  // true if this revision of the file is the same as base
+          baseChangesOnly: false,  // true if all changes can be attributed to the base branch
           reviewers: [  // List of users who marked file as reviewed at this revision {username: 'somebody', timestamp: 1436828040000}  // timestamp could be null for legacy marks ]